Tylenol For Infants And Children Is The Same. Why Does 1 Cost 3 Times More?

 If you've ever had a little one at home with a fever, you might have noticed two options for Tylenol at the store.

 There's one for infants and one for children.
-They're contain the same amount of medicine — 160 milligrams of acetaminophen per 5 milliliters of liquid — but the infant version costs three times more.
+They contain the same amount of medicine — 160 milligrams of acetaminophen per 5 milliliters of liquid — but the infant version costs three times more.

 What gives?
 It turns out, there's a backstory.